Tutorial 6: Structure-Guided Generation

 inpaint_cfgs

-Controls how much noise is added to the masked region before generation.
-Higher values give the model more creative freedom.
+How much noise is added to the masked region (0–1).
+Higher = more creative freedom, lower = stays closer to the original.

 Configuration